UKDataServiceOpen/CSS-overview/README.md

 * **Text Mining** [Coming soon]
 * **Social media/network Data** [Coming soon]

+We have also written guidance for installing Python and other packages on your machine: [Instructions](./installation.md)

 ### Acknowledgements

 We are grateful to the Economic and Social Research Council and UKRI for their generous funding of this training series.